darsain/sly/README.md

 + When margin of a first item (`margin-top` for vertical, `margin-left` for horizontal) is `0`, the last margin of last item is ignored, and SLIDEE wont go past the last item border-box.
-Thats so you don't have to fix last item margins with `li:last-child { margin-right: 0; }`, or class on last child to support older browsers when you want to just spaces between items, but not between first/last item and a SLIDEE border.
+Thats so you don't have to fix last item margins with `li:last-child { margin-right: 0; }`, or class on last child to support older browsers when you want only spaces between items, but not between first/last item and a SLIDEE border.

 ## Roadmap

-**This plugin is in beta testing!**
+**This plugin is in beta!** and the API might change before the 1.0.0 release.

 To do before 1.0.0:

-- Dragging optimization.
+- Dragging optimization with requestAnimationFrame.
 - Navigation by clicking on scrollbar.

 Maybe in 1.0.0, maybe later: